The University is accredited by the Higher Learning Commission.

 Students gain exposure to artists of national and international significance through a regular schedule of exhibitions and lectures in the University Art Gallery.
 The Bare-Montgomery Gallery provides students with the opportunity to exhibit their own work or to curate exhibitions of student work.
 Other gallery spaces provide students with additional opportunities to view or exhibit artwork.
 Art Education students also have learning opportunities through hands-on and other experiential work with ISU’s Permanent Art Collection.
 The department enjoys a strong collaborative relationship with the Swope Art Museum, nationally recognized as a major regional museum.

 The department offers a number of student organizations, including the student chapter of the Art Educators Association of Indiana and the Omega Chapter of the Kappa Pi International Honorary Art Fraternity.
 In addition, students may participate in community activities such as the Terre Haute Street Fair, work with the Community School of the Arts, or the Summer Youth Art Program at the Swope Art Museum.

 Our graduates are prepared to teach visual arts in kindergarten-12 and to supervise art programs at these levels.
 In addition, the program is preparation for graduate study.
 Graduates will also have skills relevant to work in museum (and other institutional) education programs.

-In addition, the Department of Art and Design is accredited by the National Association of Schools of Art and Design (NASAD), and the Art Education Program is accredited by the National Council for the Accreditation of Educator Preparation (CAEP) and Indiana State Board of Education.
+In addition, the Department of Art and Design is accredited by the National Association of Schools of Art and Design (NASAD).
+The Art Education Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and Indiana State Board of Education.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.